 - A number of movies have been made about Operation Anthropoid, some of them were even released months apart:

 - Hitler's Madman, 1943 - American movie.
-A slightly more faithful version compared with Hangmen Also Die.
+A slightly more faithful version than Hangmen Also Die!.
 Portrayed by John Carradine.

 - Atentát, 1965 - Czechoslovak movie.
 Portrayed by Siegfried Loyda.

 - Operation Daybreak, 1975 - Czechoslovak-American movie.
-Portrayed by Anton Diffring, who reprized the role after the 1965 series Interpol.
+Portrayed by Anton Diffring, who reprised the role after the 1965 series Interpol.

 - The Butcher of Prague, 2001 - Czech movie.

 - Lidice, 2011 - Czech movie about the attack and its horrific aftermath, namely the massacre and destruction of the village of Lidice as reprisals.
 Portrayed by Detlef Bothe.

 - Anthropoid, 2016 - British movie that focuses entirely on the operation from the point of view of the Czechoslovak resistance protagonists who carried out the attack.
 Heydrich only shows up for the attack scene, played by Detlef Bothe, once again.